 - In a microwave safe bowl, melt the white chocolate chips and 1 Tbsp. coconut oil in 30 second increments, stirring in between, until the chocolate is melted.
 This shouldn't take longer than 1-2 minutes.1 1/4 cup white chocolate chips, melted

 - Using a fork, dip each ball into melted white chocolate.
 Lift ball up out of the chocolate and let the excess chocolate run off.
 Pro tip: use your other hand and tap the hand holding the fork to tap the chocolate off.
 Sprinkle each cake pop with more sprinkles before the chocolate hardens.
 Place balls back on parchment paper.
 Repeat with remaining cake pops.

 - Freeze again for 10 min then enjoy!
 Best kept stored in the freezer.
 (See recipe notes for storage).

 - If you prefer to not use Oreos you can substitute it with 1/2 cup oats or oat flour.

-- I like to use the tiny rainbow sprinkles that look like rods (aka Jimmies) to stir into the batter, and then garnish with nonpareils.
+- I like to use the tiny that look like rods (aka Jimmies) to stir into the batter, and then garnish with nonpareils.

-- Turn these into actual cake pops by using lollipop sticks or cake pop sticks.
+- Turn these into actual cake pops by using or cake pop sticks.